Marangoni effect: Mechanism

 Since a liquid with a high surface tension pulls more strongly on the surrounding liquid than one with a low surface tension, the presence of a gradient in surface tension will naturally cause the liquid to flow away from regions of low surface tension.
-The surface tension gradient can be caused by concentration gradient or by a temperature gradient (surface tension is a function of temperature).
+The surface tension gradient can be caused by concentration gradient or by a temperature gradient (surface tension is an inversely proportional function of temperature).

 In simple cases, the speed of the flow $u \approx \Delta\gamma/\mu$, where $\Delta\gamma$ is the difference in surface tension and $\mu$ is the viscosity of the liquid.
 Water at room temperature has a surface tension of around 0.07 N/m and a viscosity of approximately 10^{−3} Pa⋅s.
 So even variations of a few percent in the surface tension of water can generate Marangoni flows of almost 1 m/s.
 Thus Marangoni flows are common and easily observed.